hiyab-t/apple-replica-bootstrap-project/README.md

 # Apple Website HTML/CSS Replica
-A hands-on project replicating Apple's website layout using HTML and CSS a week in full-stack web development training at Evangadi bootcamp.
+A hands-on project replicating Apple's website using HTML, CSS and Bootstrap a week in full-stack web development training at Evangadi bootcamp.